Yash-777/notebook/nodejs/writing-maintainable-node-express-applications.md

 └── server.js
 ```

-This centralizes all your application code in the `app` folder, segregates the concerns, and moves the entry point to your application into the root folder.
+This centralizes all your application code in the `app` folder, segregates the concerns, and moves the entry point of your application into the root folder.
 Of importance to note:

 - Rename/move `./bin/www` to `./server.js`
 - Rename/move `./app.js` to `./app/config/express.js`